coreinfrastructure/best-practices-badge/doc/security.md

    We detect components with publicly known vulnerabilities using bundle-audit and gemnasium.
    These use the Gemfile* and National Vulnerability Database (NVD) data.
-   For more information, see the "supply chain" section.
+   For more information, see the "[supply chain](#supply-chain)" section.
 10. Unvalidated Redirects and Forwards.
    Redirects and forwards are not used significantly, and they are validated.

-### Common misconfiguration errors countered: Ruby on Rails Security Guide
+### <a name="misconfiguration"></a>Common misconfiguration errors countered: Ruby on Rails Security Guide

-A common problems with applications is misconfiguration.
+A common security problem with applications is misconfiguration;
+here is how we reduce the risks from misconfiguration.

+We take a number of steps to counter misconfiguration.
+We have strived to enable secure defaults from the start.
+We use a number of [external online checkers](#online-checkers) to detect common HTTPS misconfiguration problems (see below).
+We use brakeman, which can detect some misconfigurations in Rails applications.
+Brakeman is invoked by the default 'rake' task, and our continuous integration task reruns brakeman.

-We counter this by identifying the most-relevant security guide available, and the applying it.
+However, our primary mechanism for countering misconfigurations is by identifying and apply ing the most-relevant security guide available.

 This entire application is built on Ruby on Rails.
 The Ruby on Rails developers provide a